Tejoooo/jellyfish/README.md

 fvi text editor : untitled.txt
 -------------------------------------------------
 hello!
-you can start editing your text file.
+this is your text editing area.

 Arrows keys to navigate,
 Ctrl+C to exit